ashleychontos/pySYD/README.md

 - utils.py : bulk of the SYD pipeline
 - functions.py : models, distributions, ffts, smoothing functions are all in this file
 - SYD.py : initiates SYD through utils.main
-- QUAKES.py : asteroseismology tools created in parallel to SYD
+- QUAKES.py : asteroseismology pipeline created in parallel with SYD under advisor Dan Huber (i.e. a more pythonic approach to asteroseismology).
+The initial use and intent of this pipeline also considers planet hosts and has additional time domain tools to remove planet transits and other anomalies in the time domain.

 ## Example: alpha Mensae (TIC 141810080)